-- 2.8.1 The scientific basis as given by the NRPB (succeeded by PHE, now UKHSA) in their recommendation to Government for setting the public exposure limits lower than the occupational limits is not that the public in general need greater protection; it is that the public contains certain potentially sensitive subgroups, where EMF effects may occur at lower levels than in the population at large.
-One of those subgroups is pregnant women and the developing embryo (others include people with epilepsy or taking certain drugs). - 2.8.2 Therefore, the potential extra sensitivity of pregnant women and those considered more susceptible is already built into the public exposure limits.
+- 2.8.1 The scientific basis as given by the NRPB (now PHE) in their recommendation to Government for setting the public exposure limits lower than the occupational limits is not that the public in general need greater protection; it is that the public contains certain potentially sensitive subgroups, where EMF effects may occur at lower levels than in the population at large.
+One of those subgroups is pregnant women and the developing embryo (others include people with epilepsy or taking certain drugs). - 2.8.2 Therefore, the potential extra sensitivity of pregnant women and other subgroups is already built in to the public exposure limits.
 No additional protective measures are required.